 Section A focuses on the main or tonic chord, C major.
 The tonic chord is always the chord that can be found on the first degree of the scale belonging to the key.
 As this piece is in the key of C major, the chord will be the one built on the first note of the C major scale (CDEFGABC) - i.e., the note C. The chord tones of C major are C, E & G or the 1st, 3rd & 5th notes (scale degrees) of the C major scale.
 The note that is the 5th of a major chord (and others) can be omitted without affecting the chord's quality.

-Section B focuses on the Dominant chord G7.
-The Dominant chord, or in this case, the dominant 7th chord, is the one that is built on the 5th degree of the scale belonging to the key.
+Section B focuses on the dominant chord G7.
+The dominant chord, or in this case, the dominant 7th chord, is the one that is built on the 5th degree of the scale belonging to the key.
 So, that's the 5th note of C major, which is G. The chord tones of G7 are G, B, D & F. Focusing on the dominant chord causes a build up of tension that is released when the dominant chord, G7, resolves to the tonic, confirming that the key is still unmistakably C major.
-In some bars the note G is missing, which, technically, makes the chord B diminished.
+In some bars, the root note G is missing, which, technically, makes the chord B diminished.
 It has the same dominant function as G7.

 Section C focuses on the submediant chord, A minor.
-The submediant chord is always the one built on the 6th degree of the scale, A. The chord tones are A, C & E. Although there's no actual key change here, there's a hint of one.
+The submediant chord is always the one built on the 6th degree of the scale, which is the note A in this case.
+The chord tones are A, C & E. Although there's no actual key change here, there's a hint of one.
 The chord that I've marked as E7 in the chord chart is only implied.
-The chord tone G# is missing from it, so it's not a completel E7, but because of how the music is put together, it invites us to mentally supply that note and subconsciously feel that A minor has a quality more important than it otherwise deserves.
+The chord tone G# is missing from it, so it's not a complete E7, but because of how the music is put together, it invites us to mentally supply that note and subconsciously feel that A minor has a quality more important than it otherwise deserves.
 If Carulli had used a G# in that section, the key would easily have changed to the relative minor key: A minor.
 But he didn't - so it doesn't.
-He kept it vague and subtle, which allows for an easy transition back to the real key chord, C major, at the start of the piece.
+He kept it vague and subtle, which allows for an easy transition back to the real key and it's tonic chord chord, C major, at the start of the piece.

 Ferdinando Carulli (1770 - 1841) was a highly influential Italian guitar composer, performer and teacher from Naples.
 His 'Method for Guitar', published in 1810, became a highly successful tuition resource for guitar students, and many of the pieces composed for it are still popular among classical guitarists and guitar students today.